 In-depth memory counters (Cisco devices only)

-Some of the monitoring capabilities are disabled by default.
-For more information, see Tuning Network Monitoring.
+Some monitoring capabilities are disabled by default.
+For more information, see How to configure monitoring of network devices.

 Operations Manager supports monitoring of the following number of network devices: